 Light rail construction in Bellevue

-- Tunnel: Approximately one-half mile of tunnel from Main Street to NE 6th Street.
-Work began March 2016; tunnel excavation began in Feb.
-2017 and tunnel construction was completed in September 2020.
-Installation of tracks is underway.
-Visit the Tunnel Frequently Asked Questions page for more information.
+- Tunnel: Approximately one-half mile of tunnel from Main Street to Northeast Sixth Street.
+The tunnel was completed in September 2020.

-- Central Bellevue Segment: SE 4th Street on 112th Ave SE to 124th Ave NE.
-Work began spring 2017 with all major construction completed in the 1st Quarter 2023.
+- Central Bellevue Segment: Southeast Fourth Street on 112th Avenue Southeast to 124th Avenue Northeast.
+Work began spring 2017 with all major construction completed in the third quarter of 2022.
 This segment includes the East Main Station, Bellevue Downtown Station, Wilburton Station and the Spring District/120th Station.
-Visit the Frequently Asked Questions pages for more about each station.

-- BelRed Segment: 124th Ave NE to intersection of NE 20th St and 136th Ave NE.
-Work began Spring 2017 and is expected to end 1st Quarter 2022.
-This segment includes the BelRed/130th Station and and a 300 stall park-and-ride lot.
-Visit the Frequently Asked Question page for more information.
+- BelRed Segment: 124th Avenue Northeast to the intersection of Northeast 20th Street and 136th Avenue Northeast.
+This segment includes the BelRed/130th Station and a 300-stall park-and-ride lot.

 The following segment includes stations outside of Bellevue city limits:

-- SR520/Overlake Segment: NE 20th St to NE 40th Street at Overlake Transit Center.
-(Redmond, WA).
-Work to began summer 2017 and is expected to be completed in 2021.
+- SR 520/Overlake Segment: Northeast 20th Street to Northeast 40th Street at Overlake Transit Center (in Redmond).
 This segment includes the Overlake Village Station and the Redmond Technology Center Station.

 - I-90/Seattle-Mercer Island Segment: From International District/Chinatown Station to the East end of the East Channel Bridge.
-Work began summer 2017 and is expected to be completed in 3rd Quarter 2021.
-This segment includes the Judkins Park Station (Seattle, WA) and the Mercer Island Station (Mercer Island, WA).
+This segment includes the Judkins Park Station (in Seattle) and the Mercer Island Station (in Mercer Island).